daverbk/jmc/13-collections/readme.md

 | `remove()`   | `O(long(n))`    |
 | `contains()` | `O(long(n))`    |

-* The `O(long(n))` time complexity is caused by the Btree structure and the need to traverse the tree and the need to keep it balanced
+* The `O(long(n))` time complexity is caused by the Btree structure and the need to traverse the tree and keep it balanced

 ##### Interface hierarchy